MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-and-api/includes/3-static-web-apps.md

 ## Key components

 When you publish your app to the web with Azure Static Web Apps, you're getting fast hosting of your static assets and scalable APIs.
-You're also getting a unified workflow provided by GitHub Actions.
+You're also getting a unified build and deployment workflow provided by GitHub Actions.

 The key ingredients to create an Azure Static Web App are: